 The morpho butterfly egg usually takes 12-16 days to hatch.
-Their eggs also have their own ways to ensure survival.
+Their eggs also have their ways of ensuring survival.

-- First, the newly hatched caterpillars would have an immediate source of food.
+- First, the newly hatched caterpillars would have an immediate food source.

 - Second, the eggs are less likely to be seen.
 Their initial coloring – light green with a circle of brown spots in the middle also helps with masking them.

-- However, that is not all – sometimes the eggs can also change color as they develop.
+- However, that is not all – sometimes, the eggs can change color as they develop.